Squeezing: from numerical to conceptual problems: Toeplitz Algebra and the Exact Operations

 {\bf Proof} follows straightforwardly by applying \eqref{eq:15}.
 In particular, since \eqref{eq:14} and the initial condition grants $u_{11}=u_{22}=\frac{1}{2}\theta'(\tau)$ then, whenever $\theta'=0$, both $u_{11}=u_{22}=0$ implying $u_{12}=b\neq0, u_{21}=-\frac{1}{b}$; which is the general form of the {\em squeezed Fourier} transformation.
 Simultaneously, \eqref{beta} simplifies and the value of $\beta(\tau)$ fulfills $\beta(\tau)\theta^2=-\frac{1}{2}\theta''\theta -1 \Rightarrow \beta(\tau)b +\frac{\theta''}{2} +\frac{1}{b}=0 $.
 In particular, if $\theta''(\tau)b = -2$, then $\beta(\tau) = 0$.

-Certain curious {\em quid pro quo} should be registered.
-By ignoring the adiabatic techniques \cite{muga10,muga11,guerrero11} we used here (and in \cite{mielnik11,mielnik13,mielnik10}) the simplest case of Toeplitz algebra (see \cite{bottcher00,trefethen05}) which solves the inverse evolution problem for $\beta(\tau)=\kappa^2(\tau)$ in terms of $\theta(\tau)$ without any auxiliary invariants .
+Certain curious {\em quid pro quo} should be noted.
+Without entering into the phase problems \cite{muga10,muga11,guerrero11} we used here (and in \cite{mielnik11,mielnik13,mielnik10}) the simplest case of Toeplitz algebra (see \cite{bottcher00,trefethen05, Deift}) which solves the inverse evolution problem for $\beta(\tau)=\kappa^2(\tau)$ in terms of $\theta(\tau)$ without any auxiliary invariants .
 However, its purely comparative sense should be stressed.
-Fixed a pair of canonical variables $q,p$ it does not give the causally progressing steps of the evolution, but rather compares the 'evolution incidents' in a family of expanding intervals $[-\tau, \tau]$.
-Should we follow the causal development of our classical/quantum systems, the Ermakov-Milne equation \cite{ermakov08,milne30} might be useful.
-An interrelation between both methods waits still for an exact decoding.
-It is not excluded that the anticommutator algebras can also help to solve some higher dimensional canonical evolution problems.
+For a fixed pair of canonical variables $q,p$ it does not give the causally progressing process of the evolution, but rather compares the evolution incidents in a family of expanding intervals $[-\tau, \tau]$.
+Should one like to follow the causal development of the classical/quantum systems, the Ermakov-Milne equation \cite{ermakov08,milne30} might be useful.
+An interrelation between both methods waits still for an exact description.
+It is not excluded that the anticommutator algebras can help also in some higher dimensional canonical problems. \footnote{It seems truly puzzling that this extremely simple case of anti-commuting Toeplitz algebra was never associated with the variable oscillator evolution.}

-\section{The simplest cases}
+\section{The Simplest Cases}

 As already checked, there exist polynomial models of $\theta(\tau)$ \cite{mielnik13} making possible the soft generation of the squeezed Fourier transformations (no sudden jumps!).
-The polynomials, however, are just a formal exercise.
-In fact, the experimental techniques of producing an arbitrarily time dependent fields in Paul's traps still wait to be elaborated.
+The polynomials of $\tau$, however, are just a formal exercise.
 As it seems, empirically more natural would be to apply the harmonically oscillating $\theta$ functions.
-As the most elementary case, let us consider the evolution guided by $\theta$'as with only three frequencies.
+As the most elementary case, let us consider the evolution guided by $\theta$'s with only four frequencies.
 In dimensionless variables: